vlang/v/doc/docs.md

 V has several attributes that modify the behavior of functions and structs.

-An attribute is specified inside `[]` right before the function/struct declaration and applies only to the following definition.
+An attribute is specified inside `[]` right before a function/struct declaration and applies only to the following declaration.

 ```v
 // Calling this function will result in a deprecation warning